Biniverse World Tour 2025

-Biniverse World Tour 2025 (stylized as BINIverse World Tour 2025) was the second concert tour by Filipino girl group Bini.
+The Biniverse World Tour 2025 (stylized as BINIverse World Tour 2025) was the second concert tour by Filipino girl group Bini.
 The tour began on February 15, 2025, at the Philippine Arena in Bulacan.
 The shows spanned multiple cities, including Dubai, London, key cities in the United States, Vancouver in Canada.
 The tour concluded on June 21, 2025.

 The show at the Philippine Arena made Bini the first Filipino act to hold a sold-out concert in the arena.
 The Philippine show also saw the first live performance of the group's single, "Blink Twice".

 Background

 On June 30, 2024, at the end of their three-night show at the New Frontier Theater in Quezon City for the Biniverse tour, Bini announced that they would hold Grand Biniverse at the Araneta Coliseum in October 2024.
 The concert was later moved to November 16 and 17 following concerns to the group's health by fans.
 A third day was announced following immediate sold-out of the first and second day of the concert.
 Tickets for the third date were also immediately sold-out.
 On November 15, ABS-CBN announced that the second day, which was scheduled on November 17, would be moved to November 19 following safety concerns due to Super Typhoon Pepito (Man-yi).

 At the end of the third day of the Grand Biniverse concert, Bini announced that they would hold another concert titled "Grand Biniverse: The Valentine Repeat" on February 15, 2025, at the Philippine Arena in Santa Maria, Bulacan.
 The concert made the group the first Filipino act to host a solo concert at the Philippine Arena.
 On December 19, 2024, the group announced that the Philippine Arena concert would be the first show of their then-upcoming world tour, titled "Biniverse World Tour 2025".
 The tour would span several cities, including Dubai, London, and key cities in the United States, with additional cities yet to be announced.
 At the end of the tour, a homecoming fan meet by the group was held on June 29, 2025 at the SM Mall of Asia Arena in Pasay.

 While the North American leg of the tour was underway, Bini released a single titled "Shagidi" on June 5, which was inspired by a traditional Filipino children’s game.